 Your therapist will be wearing a cloth mask which was made to Tanner hospital’s specification for its employees who do not need N95 or other similar masks.

-Your therapist will wear a gown which is made from FDA approved level 1 contamination fabric.
-They are the same ones used by Tanner hospitals.
+Your therapist will wear a gown which is made from FDA approved level 1 barrier fabric.
+They are the same ones used by Tanner hospital staff and dentists.

 Click to learn more about frequently asked questions (FAQ):